SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

   > [!NOTE]
   > SharePoint doesn't verify if the requested permissions have already been granted or not, so before approving or rejecting a permission request, check which permissions have already been granted in your tenant.

-- To *approve the specific permission request*, use the **Approve-SPOTenantServicePrincipalPermissionRequest -RequestId <Guid>** cmdlet, specifying the ID of the permission request that you want to approve.
+- To *approve the specific permission request*, use the **Approve-SPOTenantServicePrincipalPermissionRequest -RequestId &lt;Guid&gt;** cmdlet, specifying the ID of the permission request that you want to approve.

     > [!NOTE]
     > If you try to approve a request for a permission that has already been granted, you get an error.

-- To *deny a permission request* (if the requested permission has already been granted, or the request is against your organizational policies), use the **Deny-SPOTenantServicePrincipalPermissionRequest -RequestId <Guid>** cmdlet, specifying the ID of the permission request that you want to deny.
+- To *deny a permission request* (if the requested permission has already been granted, or the request is against your organizational policies), use the **Deny-SPOTenantServicePrincipalPermissionRequest -RequestId %lt;Guid&gt;** cmdlet, specifying the ID of the permission request that you want to deny.

     > [!NOTE]
     > Denying a permission request issued by a SharePoint Framework application doesn't prevent that application from being deployed in the app catalog and installed on sites.